 If you are a business owner, you should have either an excel spreadsheet or be using accounting software for all your business income and expenses.
 This helps you keep track of deductions easily and again, you can compare year-to-year to see if you missed anything.

-You might also try creating a tax spreadsheet on your own or using my tax organizer.
+You might also try creating a tax spreadsheet on your own or use my tax document checklist.
 This can include any sources of income, total business expenses, medical expenses, taxes paid, IRA contributions, student loan interest, in addition to any tax deductions or credits you took last year.
 This way you stay organized and don’t miss out on a valuable deduction or credit.

 With all the changes to tax returns starting in 2018, it’s extra important to be organized.
 This is especially true if you don’t plan on preparing your own return.